19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (3) An employer is not entitled to claim reimbursement from the Government for any amount that the employer is directed, on or after the date of commencement of section 6(1)(b) of the Child Development Co-Savings (Amendment No. 2) Act 2016, by any of the following to pay to a female employee, unless the direction has been withdrawn or reversed:

-(a) by the Minister for Manpower under the Employment Act or the Industrial Relations Act (Cap.
-136);
+(a) by the Minister charged with the responsibility for manpower under section 35 of the Industrial Relations Act;

+[Act 55 of 2018 wef 01/04/2019]

 (b) by the Commissioner for Labour under section 115 of the Employment Act;